Bruno Carvalho (footballer, born 1974)

 Bruno Segadas Vianna Carvalho (born 26 March 1974 in Rio de Janeiro) is a former Brazilian football player.
+He made four appearances for the Brazil national team in 1995.

 He was on trial at Livingston in summer 2003, but he failed to obtain a work permit.
 He moved to Sweden to play on trial for Djurgårdens IF but did not get a contract with the club.

 In June 2007, he signed a one-year contract with América (RJ).

 He is a U-20 international and played in the 1993 FIFA World Youth Championship.